uutils/coreutils/DEVELOPMENT.md

 ### GNU utils and prerequisites

-If you are developing on Linux, most likely you already have all/most GNU utilities and prerequisites installed
+If you are developing on Linux, most likely you already have all/most GNU utilities and prerequisites installed.

-To make sure, please check GNU coreutils [README-prereq](https://github.com/coreutils/coreutils/blob/master/README-prereq)
+To make sure, please check GNU coreutils [README-prereq](https://github.com/coreutils/coreutils/blob/master/README-prereq).

-You will need these to [run uutils against the GNU test suite locally](#comparing-with-gnu)
+You will need these to [run uutils against the GNU test suite locally](#comparing-with-gnu).

-For MacOS and Windows platform specific setup please check [MacOS GNU utils](#macos-gnu-utils) and [Windows GNU utils](#windows-gnu-utils) sections respectfully
+For MacOS and Windows platform specific setup please check [MacOS GNU utils](#macos-gnu-utils) and [Windows GNU utils](#windows-gnu-utils) sections respectfully.

 ### pre-commit hooks